Home

 Program Director John WarrenMaster’s Degree | Strategic Public Relations

-A: Each graduate is allowed to bring a maxiumum of eight (8) guests.Q: How many guests can each graduate bring to the University-wide Commencement on the National Mall?
+A: Each graduate is allowed to bring a maximum of eight (8) guests.Q: How many guests can each graduate bring to the University-wide Commencement on the National Mall?

 A: Each graduate is allowed to bring a maximum of six (6) guests.